 "She's waiting at home for me and here I am, laid on top of your grave like I do every month.
 She still isn't sure what I do when I'm gone like this; I can't find it in myself to tell her.
 I wish you were here, so I didn't have to.
 So everyone would know.
 Only a few people know the truth, and they will take it to their grave."
 Silence filled the air; the wind howling loudly in the atmosphere; speaking out his sorrow for him.

 "I love you, so much Sev…I'm sorry I couldn't save you.
 The only thing I am not sorry for is that you don't have to witness the despair you've left behind…I love you."
 He broke off in grief, closing his eyes tightly as his tears streamed down his cheeks.
 The snow continued to falling; beginning to cover his still-form.
 Nothing mattered when he was here.
 He was ashamed to say even she didn't matter when he was here.
 Digging his nails into the grass when he heard footsteps, he stayed silent; praying that whoever it was would leave him alone.

 "I knew I'd find you here when Moony said you hadn't come back 3 hours ago.
 You've been out here the whole time, haven't you?
 You'll get sick pup, and she'll worry."
 Kneeling down next to his godson, he brushed the snow from him.

 "She's waiting for you, pup.
 We all are.
 We need you to come back to us now."
-Still not moving, you could barely even tell he was breathing.
+Still not moving, it was barely apparent he was breathing.

 "You're frozen, we should head home now."
-His eyes cast down, he still stared wearily at the stone before him.
-Silently nodding his head, Sirius lead him away from the stone; out of the graveyard and back home to family.
-As the wind continued to howl and the snow fell from the sky; the lilies brought life to the only onyx stone in the cemetery.
+His eyes cast down; he still stared wearily at the stone before him.
+Silently nodding his head, Sirius led him away from the marble; out of the graveyard and back home to his waiting family.
+As the wind continued to howl and the snow fell harder from the sky; the lilies brought life to the only onyx stone in the cemetery.

 A man of many talents and accomplishments